aegis-icons/aegis-icons/.github/ISSUE_TEMPLATE/icon-submission.md

 ---

 <!--
-Remember to add **name of the site or app** at the end of the title.
+Remember to add NAME OF THE SITE OR APP at the end of the issue title.

 ########################
 ## ACCEPT REQUIREMENTS ##